mari-mardamshin/Decoding-space/README.md

 ## PIPΣX & MxDVP Hands-On Workshop
 This hands-on workshop replicates key steps in analyzing multiplexed tissue images and transitioning to single-cell deep proteomics:
-- Segmenting tissue cells and annotating markers using PIPEX
+- Segmenting tissue cells and annotating markers using PIPΣX
 - Exporting data for MS-based proteomics analysis
 - Performing QC and in-depth single-cell proteomics
 - Discussing challenges and opportunities in spatial-MS workflows